ParhamGhafouri/EmailTools/README.md

 **Why does Email Tools build its own body index?**
 Because the feature was built for real support and audit work where "maybe Outlook indexed it" is not good enough.
 The local body index makes old messages, archived PSTs, and body-text searches behave consistently without uploading mailbox content anywhere.

+**Will the first body-index build slow Outlook down?**
+No. The first build can take time on a large mailbox because it reads your existing messages and archives, but it deliberately works in short background slices.
+You can continue using Outlook while Email Tools builds and then maintains the index.

 ---